Devzed/todolist-app-redux/README.md

+# Todolist application
-# Todolist application using ReactJS and Redux to handle states
+Simple Todolist application written in ReactJS and states are handled with Redux